slythx/bufferoverflow/vulnserver/README.md

-# A simple walkthrough for a windows vulnerable server (vulnserver.exe)
+# A simple walkthrough for a Windows vulnerable server (vulnserver.exe)

-This tutorial is based on the "Practical Ethical Hacking - The Complete Course", a Udemy course made by Mr. Heath Adams (The Cyber Mentor)
+This tutorial is based on the "Practical Ethical Hacking - The Complete Course", a Udemy course made by "The Cyber Mentor".
+Thank you Mr. Heath Adams!

 # Requirements
 - Download and install: Kali (for attacker machine) and windows 10 (victim's machine)